 We live now in a rapidly changing world.
-Every day the surface of our planet looks different than yesterday: built-up areas expand, new roads and croplands appear, forests are shrinking, tornados and forest fires come and leave scars after them.
+Every day the surface of our planet looks different than yesterday: developed areas expand, new roads and croplands appear, forests are shrinking, tornados and forest fires come and change the landscape around us.
 Some of the changes cause a remarkable degradation of our environment and living conditions for millions of people.
-Ironically, human activities often are the engine behind those changes.
+Ironically, human activities are often the engine behind those changes.

-Our ability to monitor our planet; seeing the changes, and preventing negative consequences are at unprecedentedly high levels.
-Hundreds (probably already thousands) satellites observe our planet from space with various instruments day and night.
+Our ability to monitor our planet, both from space and through coordinated remote sensing, allows us the opportunity to see the changes, and potentially mitigate the negative consequences.
+Hundreds, perhaps thousands of satellites observe our planet from space with various instruments day and night.
 Records going back a few decades are available in archives, allowing trained individuals the ability to spot the long-term trends.
-The satellite images and the software tools needed for their processing are today widely available and often for free.
-In the recent past remote sensing data analysis was the sole privilege of militaries and scientists only.
+The satellite images, and the software tools needed for their processing, are widely available, often for free.
+In the recent past, remote sensing data analysis was the sole privilege of militaries and scientists only.
 Today school students can assess, process, and study this data to monitor their neighborhood or any remote location on Earth.

 The Earth Educational Collective has been a bilateral project, involving school aged student teams from the US and Russia, which opened up an opportunity to share views on natural phenomena from different positions, and compare environmental challenges in the two countries and elsewhere around the world.
 This joint environmental monitoring project utilizing satellite images obtained from multiple sources was conducted in 2021-22 by Transparent World, a Russian nonprofit dedicated to educational uses for satellite imagery, and EarthEd, an American nonprofit that encourages wilderness educational experiences.

 Our project offered free training for several student teams from the US and Russia on:

 - handling satellite images online and in desktop open source software;

 - basic skills in geographic information systems (GIS);